 Michail at C & T Harris pointed out that not all the elements in natural salt may react with meat in the same way and that it is important that scientists apply their minds to these matters.
 These matters are complicated as salt is a “complex crystal.”
-There is potassium in saltpeter and this does not seem to have a detrimental effect on meat curing.
-Chilean saltpeter, being sodium nitrate seems to be a most excellent curing agent.
+There is potassium in saltpetre and this does not seem to have a detrimental effect on meat curing.
+Chilean saltpetre, being sodium nitrate seems to be a most excellent curing agent.
 Then again, scientists from ages past had great difficulty in distinguishing between potassium and sodium based on taste.
 What is then the difference between sodium or potassium nitrite?

 I must learn more about salt.
 Our products must be both safe and taste excellent!
 Time is flying past in England and I have almost got everything that I went there for.

 At first, we were looking at factory space behind the cold rooms of Combrinck & Co..
 Oscar showed me the land he is looking at now just for the Woodys factory just outside of Paarl.
 There is an old butchery that we may be able to take over (4).
 I am very excited.
 It means that the plan of producing the best bacon in the world is coming together.